What is Open-IBD?

 - People being referred from primary care to secondary care with gastrointestinal symptoms and/or tests available in primary care suggestive of gastrointestinal pathology that may be due to inflammatory bowel disease e.g. a raised faecal calprotectin or faecal immunochemical test (FIT).

-- People being referred between or within or between secondary care specialties with test results or symptoms suggestive of gastrointestinal pathology that may be due to inflammatory bowel disease.
+- People being referred between or within secondary care specialties with test results or symptoms suggestive of gastrointestinal pathology that may be due to inflammatory bowel disease.

 - People identified in secondary care services to have radiological features of inflammatory bowel disease but where diagnostic lower gastrointestinal endoscopy has yet to happen or is not planned e.g. ileitis or perianal sepsis identified on cross-sectional imaging.